MiSTer-devel/MkDocs_MiSTer/docs/basics/troubleshooting.md

 | Analog IO  | Off | Off | Off | Off |
 | Digital IO | Off | Off | Off | On  |

-**Note:** If your IO board is based on the [Official 9.2 design](link here), you needn't toggle any of the switches.
+**Note:** If your IO board is based on the 9.2 [IO Board](https://mister-devel.github.io/MkDocs_MiSTer/assets/92_io_board.png) and [AV Mezzanine Board](https://mister-devel.github.io/MkDocs_MiSTer/assets/92_av_board.png), you needn't toggle any of the switches.
 The new board's framework will autodetect the configuration for you.

 ## My gamepad doesn't work